Finbuckle/Finbuckle.MultiTenant/docs/Introduction.md

 ## License

 This project uses the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
-See [LICENSE](LICENSE) file for license information.
+See the LICENSE file for license information.

 ## .NET Foundation